 Sound Quality of the Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones

 Make no mistake, both offer premium listening experiences, making your ears feel like they are wrapped in luxury.
 I love them, and am completely addicted to this listening experience.
-I feel like it is a necessity for my mental health, not a luxury (another point that I regularly explain to my wife).
+I feel like it is a necessity for my mental health, not a luxury (another point that I regularly explain to Maggie).
 In fact … come to think of it … if I was unhappy, that would make my wife unhappy, so I really get Bluetooth headphones for my wife’s sake.
 I am thoughtful that way!

 However, if you compare sound quality of the Bose SoundSport Wireless Headphones vs Jaybird X3 Sport Headphones, there is no doubt that Bose has the edge.
 Listening to music on Bose is absolutely splendid to the point of being transporting, thanks to the rich quality of the sound.
 This is partly because they are Bose, and partly because the earbuds are quite substantially bigger.
 The Jaybirds 3 also have excellent sound quality, but they are not sublime to the same degree.
-I have a bad habit of not listening to music for a while (in favor of podcasts).
+I have a bad habit of sometimes not listening to music for a while (in favor of podcasts).
 This is not good, because music is so good for my mood and sanity.
 Switching on my Bose reminds me how wonderful music is, and gets me listening to music again.